 2) National unemployment above 10%.
 They’re lying if it’s not actually higher

 3) Zero or near-zero growth of all economic indicators

 - Don’t listen to MSM, look at John Williams’ website, ShadowStats.

 - May be masked by say growth was less than last quarter/week/month, but will not state an actual amount.

 - New home sales, Baltic Dry Index (BDI), and Municipal bond sales will be the key indicators.

 4) Mass retirements of CEO/COO/CIO of Fortune 500 companies.

 - This may be masked by announcements of new people filling the spots, not necessarily that someone is retiring.

 - The same companies will be suffering high layoffs and low productivity.

 1) Loss of General Services at the local level.
-This demonstrates a collapse of government that cannot protect its citizens.
+This demonstrates a collapse of a government that cannot protect its citizens.